mathewnxwang/chess-ai-agent/README.md

 ## How to Play

-1. The game starts with white (you) to move
+1. The game starts with you playing as white
 2. Drag and drop pieces to make moves
+3. Stockfish will automatically respond with black's moves
-3. Invalid moves will automatically snap back
+4. Invalid moves will automatically snap back
-4. The last move made is highlighted on the board
+5. The last move made is highlighted on the board
-5. Move history is displayed on the right side
+6. Move history is displayed on the right side
-6. Status indicators show whose turn it is and game state
+7. Status indicators show whose turn it is and game state
-7. "Undo" button allows you to take back the last move
+8. "Undo" button allows you to take back moves
-8. "New Game" button resets the board at any time
+9. "New Game" button resets the board at any time
+10. Adjust Stockfish difficulty in the "Stockfish Settings" panel

+## AI Difficulty Settings

+You can customize Stockfish's playing strength:

+- **Skill Level**: Controls how strong the AI plays (1-20)
+  - Beginner (1): Very weak play suitable for beginners
+  - Casual (5): Moderate play with occasional mistakes
+  - Intermediate (10): Solid play with fewer mistakes
+  - Advanced (15): Strong play, challenging for most players
+  - Master (20): Very strong play, challenging even for advanced players

+- **Search Depth**: Controls how deeply Stockfish analyzes positions
+  - Quick (5): Fast response times but less accurate analysis
+  - Normal (10): Balanced between speed and accuracy
+  - Deep (15): More accurate but slower response
+  - Very Deep (20): Most accurate but slowest response

 ## UI Features